A CONVERSATION WITH TOM REDMAN :

 AMS: Well, then, Tom, let’s talk about the article.
 If only three percent of companies’ data meet basic quality standards, what do you think organizations should do about their data governance and data quality programs to improve them?
 In my experience, most organizations do not have best practice-based data governance programs at the enterprise level, so they cannot cause real, lasting change in the quality of their data.
 Do you agree?

-TCR: I agree with you that most organizations don’t have best practice data programs in place.
+TCR: I agree with you that most organizations don’t have best practice data management programs in place.
 And while all organizations are different, I think the issues are much deeper and more fundamental.
 Some don’t have the right measurements, some realize quality is bad but don’t realize the enormous costs, some view quality as a technical problem, and so forth.
 I don’t think enough of us in the data community have done enough to really understand the issues, develop powerful business cases, and build the political support needed to take on data quality.

 I haven’t kept hard statistics on this, but many people report that FAM works well any day of the week.